sanjaykumarthiyaga/Sanjay_Portfolio/README.md

       • Using the dashboard you can see the different trends of players and teams.
       • And also information like top run scorer, highest score , most wickets can be seem visually with necessary graphical represantation.
 # [Project 6: Data modelling for Covid19](https://github.com/sanjaykumarthiyaga/Data-analysis-for-stats19-road-accident-)
+      •The data set are from are stats19 road accident by casualty is used to answer the questions
+      • EDA is done on the dataset to make the data structured to answer the questions.
+      •The severity of accident based on vehicle was found by using relevant dataset from the database •A linear regression is done on the current data to forecast the future count of accidents